What To Know About Donating Blood

 - Get a good night’s sleep the night before your donation

 - Have a hearty breakfast and drink 16 oz of water before your appointment

 - If you are donating platelets, don’t take aspirin two days before your appointment

 - Wear short sleeves, or a shirt with sleeves that are easy to roll up

 - You’ll need to show a photo ID, complete a registration form, and answer confidential questions about your health, medications, and travel to make sure you are eligible to donate.
 More information about blood donor requirements can be found here.

-- Your temperature, pulse, blood pressure, and hemoglobin level will be checked by a member of the medical staff.
-If your hemoglobin level is too low, you’ll be asked to wait a few weeks before trying again — this is why it’s important to eat iron-rich food!
+- The medical staff will check your temperature, pulse, blood pressure, and hemoglobin level.
+You’ll be asked to wait a few weeks before trying again if your hemoglobin level is too low.
+This is why it’s important to eat iron-rich food!